vsrinivas/fuchsia/development/languages/fidl/reference/wire-format/index.md

     compatibility; instead prefer to extend interfaces by adding new methods which use new structs.

+*   A struct with no fields (an "empty" struct) has a size of 1 and an alignment of 1.

+    *   An empty struct is exactly equivalent to a struct with a single **uint8** field that contains a value of zero.

 Storage of a structure depends on whether it is nullable at point of reference.

 *   Non-nullable structures: